cositools/cosi-data-challenges/README.md

     - First version of source injector.
     - New implementation of Earth occultation in detector response.
     - First polarization tools.
-    - New methods to estimate the background for continuum sources, line sources, and transient sources.
+    - New methods to estimate the background for continuum sources and line sources.
     - Refinements and further developments of imaging class.
     - New Extended source response class.
 ## Useful Reference Guides